 Against the odds, I was not only well enough to travel to the UK for the launch of The Water Doctor’s Daughters in March 2013, but to return for the launch of my second book in August the same year.

 I consider myself extremely fortunate.
 Like many patients, I was already in stage three at diagnosis, but most of the damage that had occurred was reversed.
 After 18 months of treatment I achieved full remission and am now off all CSS medication.
-I am still more easily fatigued and have some residual numbness in my feet, but otherwise I feel perfectly well.
+I am still have some residual numbness in my feet, but otherwise I feel perfectly well.
 I am one of very few people who manage to reach this stage.
 Of course, there is no guarantee that I will not have a ‘flare’.
-However, my specialist tells me that if this occurs it is likely to be less severe, and therefore reaching remission should be easier.
+However, my immunologist tells me that if this occurs it is likely to be less severe, and therefore reaching remission should be easier.

 I belong to a wonderful CSS support group called Churg Strauss Friends.
 The group currently has over 500 members world-wide.
-We have chosen to speak out about our condition in an effort to raise awareness of what is a debilitating and still sometimes fatal disease.
+We have chosen to speak out about our condition in an effort to raise awareness of what is a debilitating and still, though thankfully rarely, a fatal disease.
 Increased awareness will lead to greater research and perhaps to the miracle of a cure.
 Legend has it that when the beautiful Pandora so unwisely opened that box she released all the evils of the world.
 However, for sufferers of Churg Strauss Syndrome and every other incurable condition, there is something worth remembering.
 When she finally forced the lid shut, Pandora captured something hiding at the very bottom … the spirit of HOPE.

 If you or someone you know has been diagnosed with this condition, please feel free to contact me via this site, or on my email address at [email protected]